Quyi: Presentation

 The story is usually told by a small number of people.
-The most standard number is 1 or 2, sometimes extending to 4 or higher.
+The most standard number is one or two, sometimes extending to four or more.
 Quyi is often accompanied by clappers, drums, or stringed instruments, with the presenter wearing costumes at times.
 Unlike Chinese operas which has a fixed style for costume, quyi costumes vary depending on the era of the story plot.
 Costumes range from dynastic period hanfu to the more modern qipao or even suits.

 The language used is usually associated with the spoken dialect of the local area.
-Sometimes it uses rhymed verse, some in prose, and some combine both.
+Sometimes it uses rhymed verse, sometimes in prose, and sometimes a combination.
 A lot of body movements may be used in the portrayal of the characters in the story.
 Each person may play multiple roles for multiple characters in the story.
 It is also this local and regional feel for the art that some would classify it as Chinese folk art.